 Annual Survey of Hours and Earnings linked to 2011 Census - England and Wales

-The Wage and Employment Dynamics team has enriched the core ASHE dataset by adding new variables such as minimum wage rates and survey dates and carrying out methodological reviews on the data and sampling.
-They have also created new weights which account for attrition and selection effects.
-These are available from 2004.
+The Wage and Employment Dynamics team has also created some Stata code to enrich the core ASHE dataset and to add new variables such as minimum wage rates and survey dates.
+There are also new weights which account for attrition and selection effects, available from 2004.
 Access to the code will enable research into the dynamics of wage and employment issues, from labour market entry, through job mobility and career progression to retirement.
-The code created by the WED team will be available within the ONS Secure Research Service on a shared accessible drive.
+It will be available within the Office for National Statistics (ONS) Secure Research Service on a shared accessible drive.
 Please note that this code is not part of the ONS ASHE official Statistics output.

 Component datasets and linkage